Abdelrahmanm22/Operating-System/README.md

     a.
 Each process is provided a static time to execute called quantum.
     b.
 Once a process is executed for given time period, it’s called FCFS till the finishing of (ceil(52%)) of its Quantum time then it’s converted to nonpreemptive Priority till the finishing of the next (ceil(52%)), after that it’s converted       to preemptive Shortest- Job First (SJF).
     c.
 We have 3 scenarios of the running process
          i.
-The running process used all its quantum time and it still have job to do (add this process to the end of the            queue,then increases its Quantum time by Two). ii.
+The running process used all its quantum time and it still have job to do (add this process to the end of the queue, then increases its Quantum time by Two). ii.
 The running process was execute as non-preemptive Priority and didn’t use all its quantum time based on another process converted from ready to running            (add this process to the end of the queue, and then increase its Quantum time by ceil(the remaining Quantum time/2) ). iii.
 The running process was execute as preemptive Shortest- Job First (SJF) and didn’t use all its quantum time based on another process converted from ready          to running (add this process to the end of the queue, and then increase its Quantum time by the remaining Quantum time). iv.
 The running process didn’t use all of its quantum time because it’s no longer need that time and the job was completed (set it’s quantum time to zero).

+  ## Project 3 (Memory management)
+  * You will develop a memory allocation simulator to allocate variable-sized partitions of the memory to a given sequence of processes requests.
+Apply different allocation policies:
+      1. First-Fit policy.
+      2. Best-Fit policy.
+      3. Worst-Fit policy.